More than nine million Canadians have already filed their tax returns, according to recent statistics from the Canada Revenue Agency (CRA).

 3. Save for a down payment

 Saving for your first home can take many years of saving, especially in a hot real estate market like Vancouver.
-An April report from National Bank finds it currently takes 106.8 months (or nearly 9 years) of saving 10% annually to make a down payment on a Vancouver home.
-If you want to purchase a condo, it will only take 40 months of saving for a down payment.
-However, it’ll take 377.7 months (or 31.5 years) to save for a house (single detached or semi-detached).
+A report from National Bank finds it takes 440.5 months (nearly 37 years) of saving 10% pre-tax income annually to save for a house (single detached or semi-detached) in Vancouver.
+If you want to purchase a condo, it will only take 57 months (just under five years) of saving for a down payment.
 Across Canada, the news isn’t as bad.
-In the 10 housing markets surveyed, it’ll take an average of 34 months of saving to come up with a down payment for a home.
+Among the 10 housing markets surveyed, the time required to save the down payment on a representative home at a savings rate of 10% was 35 months in Montreal, 27 months in Edmonton, and 49 months in Hamilton, Ont.

 4. Save for retirement